Not interested in setting a traditional New Year’s resolution, like losing weight or eating healthier? You’re not alone.

-- Cut subscriptions.
-Get selective with your subscriptions, like entertainment streaming services (looking at you, Hulu, Disney+, and Netflix).
+- Cut Subscriptions: Get selective with your subscriptions, like entertainment streaming services (looking at you, Hulu, Disney+, and Netflix).
 Reduce subscriptions to 1-2 options per service type.

-- Set a reminder.
-Put a reminder on your calendar for a set time every month where you’ll review your spending.
+- Set a Reminder: Put a reminder on your calendar for a set time every month where you’ll review your spending.
 This includes expenses, like subscriptions, groceries, and automatic refill orders, through sites, like Amazon Prime and Chewy.
 Adjust your budget, if necessary.

-- Get an app.
-Try budgeting tools, like Mint or You Need a Budget, which help you organize and track your custom budgets, send excessive spending alerts, and monitor subscription costs for more savings.
+- Get an App: Try budgeting tools, like Mint or You Need a Budget, which help you organize and track your custom budgets, send excessive spending alerts, and monitor subscription costs for more savings.

-- Negotiate bills.
-Review bills, like your car insurance or cell phone service.
+- Negotiate Bills: Review bills, like your car insurance or cell phone service.
 Contact your providers to see if they can offer discounts or rate reductions on your contract.
 If not, shop around with their competitors.

 2. Start a Side Hustle

-A 2019 Upwork and Freelancer’s Union survey estimated that approximately 57 million Americans freelanced either full- or part-time.
+An Upwork and Freelancer’s Union survey estimated that approximately 57 million Americans freelanced either full- or part-time.
 Side hustles are the new norm.
 Whether it means taking advantage of the gig economy or starting your own small business, a side gig can bring in extra cash to transform your financial reality.

 The extra money from starting a side hustle can help you attain otherwise out-of-reach financial goals.
 The added cash boost can go toward savings, big-ticket purchases, new investments, or repaying existing debt.